somnambulist-tech/api-bundle/README.md

 As of `1.1.0` the mapping and conversion is handled by a dedicated class: `ExceptionConverter`.
 This can be injected into other converters to convert wrapped exceptions using other converters.

-The following converters are provided and auto-registered:
+The following converters are provided:

  * `GenericConverter` - fallback for converting any exception
  * `AssertionExceptionConverter` - extracts single failed property path from `Assert\InvalidArgumentException`